 In this role you will

-Design and provide analysis of complex experiments exploring the physics of nuclear explosives.
+Design and provide analysis of experiments exploring the physics of nuclear explosives.

 Present and disseminate research results at scientific conferences and in peer-reviewed publications, in both open and classified environments, internal and external to LLNL.
-Positively represent the Program and Laboratory demonstrating advanced verbal and written skills.
-Responsibilities may also include interacting with external stakeholders, both at NNSA and across the broader interagency, via offsite assignments.
+Responsibilities may also include interacting with external stakeholders, both at DOE/NNSA and across the broader interagency, as well as via offsite assignments.

 Develop expertise in interrelated fields of physics important to weapons assessment and certification.